theenergydetective/commando/README.md

 -   Be sure all of the pre-requisits are installed.
 -   After node is installed, run  **_`npm install`_**  from the  **_`commando/src/main/resources/frontend/command-app`_**  directory.
 -   Run the following from the command prompt:  **_`mvn clean package install -DskipTests`_**
+-   If using WSL for Angular/Node, then the maven command line must be run from there as well.